Noncommutative corrections to the minimal surface areas of the pure AdS spacetime and Schwarzschild-AdS black hole: The minimal surface area of the pure AdS spacetime with noncommutativity

 and

 where the latter can also be understood as the nonlocal contribution from the noncommutative spacetime.

-From eq.~(\ref{1stcorr}) we see that the noncommutative effect gives a logarithmic divergent term with a suppression factor $h$.
+In this section, the noncommutative effect is manifested through the Moyal product of our tetrad (eq.~(\ref{tecom})), see eq.~(\ref{moyalmetric}).
+We calculate the noncommutative minimal surface by using the deformed metric eq.~(\ref{ncmetric}).
+From eq.~(\ref{1stcorr}), we see that the noncommutative effect gives a logarithmic divergent term with a suppression factor $h$.
 Because $\bar{A}$ is minus, the noncommutative effect decreases the minimal surface area of the pure AdS spacetime.